Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 2. Experiment with ad goals – don’t just use a sales objective

 Why: Most eCommerce brands just create a sales campaign – pushing ad creatives – with ZERO context.
-As a result, they don’t get up getting the right amount of sales – and quit way too early.
+As a result, they don’t get the right amount of sales – and quit way too early.

 ✅ Create a single ad with a broad targeting ad set under the traffic objective (or the engagement objective)

 This lets you break cold audiences – test creatives – and a lot more.
-Pause the ad, once there are enough clicks and engagement on the ad post – and, create a new sales campaign with the same ad post from the traffic / engagement campaign.
+Pause the ad, once there are enough clicks and engagement on the ad post – and, create a new sales campaign with the same ad post from the traffic/engagement campaign.
 This way, you have an ad filled with social proof. 😉

 Also Read: 32 Holiday Marketing Ideas for eCommerce Stores (2024 Update)